On the "Results" page of your "Ready", "Running", or "Closed" election, you will find five tabs of information:

-The fruits of your efforts are displayed in this tab.
-Depending on your election's settings, you may or may not be able to view this tab while the election is live, but you will always have access to this tab when the election finishes.
+Depending on your election's settings, you may or may not be able to view this tab while the election is live, but you will always have access when the election finishes.
 You can make the visibility of this tab optional to voters as well.

 The results data is available in two different export formats, which can be found by selecting the “Export Results” button.
-If you are looking to create a text-based report, you have the option of downloading the text (.TXT) version of the file.
-Alternatively, if you'd like to look at the results in a spreadsheet software (ex.
-Microsoft Excel), you can download it in a Comma-Separated Values (.CSV) format.
+For a text-based report, select text (.TXT).
+Alternatively, if you'd like to look at the results in a spreadsheet (ex.
+Microsoft Excel), download as a Comma-Separated file (.CSV).

 Downloading this list is of benefit if:

 You need to present your results outside of ElectionBuddy; for example, if your organization distributes the results via a newsletter, or publishes them on your organization's website.